Tzuba to Ein Lavan

 The trail through Sataf and down a long set of stone steps was the only redundant part of the hike.
 And even that has been altered somewhat.

-Our guide Avi spoke at length about the changes in the trail’s route, and how he has adapted his program.
+Our guide Avi spoke at length about the changes in the trail’s route, and his considerations when planning his his program.
 He continues to lead hikes on older Israel Trail routes when he deems them to be of significance, interest and beauty.
-I am glad for it.
+I appreciate and am glad for it.

 I queried AI about the 2017 rerouting of the Israel Trail through Ein Kerem and Kiryat Menahem.
 It responded: